FeistyWalrus/thinice_remake/README.md

 Disclaimer:
 I do not own the rights to any of the characters, music, or other assets used in the game.
 The copyright is held by Disney.
-Some assets were taken directly from the original game, some I recreated.
+Some assets were taken directly from the original game, most I recreated.